dszakallas/kordz3/README.md

 - install: copy Kordz3.amxd to ‘user_lib/Presets/MIDI Effects/Max MIDI Effect‘ where user_lib is your Ableton User Library folder.

 - use: search for Kordz3 in Live then drag and drop it before your instrument.
 To assign a chord to a bank, click on the number of the bank then input the notes with your mouse on the screen.
 To end modifying, click on the bank once again.
 To modify another bank, click on the other bank.
 Incoming notes from C1 to A1 will trigger output.
 Kordz3 starts numbering banks from 36 (C1).
-If you would like to use a different pitch, place a ‘Pitch’ MIDI effect before it (or edit the patch :) ).
+If you would like to use a different pitch, place a ‘Pitch’ MIDI effect before it (or edit the patch :smile: ).

 License
 -------